sonatype-nexus-community/DevAudit/README.md

 Known Issues
 ---
+- On Windows you _must_ use the `-n --non-interactive` program option when piping or redirecting program output to a file otherwise a crash will result.
+This behaviour may be changed in the future to make non-interactive mode the default.

 - There appears to be an issue using the Windows console app [ConEmu](https://conemu.github.io/) and the Cygwin builds of the OpenSSH client when SSHing into remote Linux hosts to run Mono apps.
 If you run DevAudit this way you may notice strange sequences appearing sometimes at the end of console output.
 You may also have problems during keyboard interactive entry like entering passwords for SSH audits where the wrong password appears to be sent.
 If you are having problems entering passwords for SSH audits using ConEmu (or possibly other console apps on Windows) when working remotely, try holding the backspace key for a second or two to clear the input buffer before entering your password.